ilseh/Oppleo/README.md

 Oppleo should now be running.
 Check http://localhost/ or the IP address of the raspberry.

 After installing Oppleo:
-  * You should probably go to settings and change them.
+  * go to settings in the webfront and change them.
 Not all settings are changeable in the web front, for some you'll have to update the database.
 Tables:
     * `charger_config` for general configurations
     * `energy_device` for the modbus settings
     * `off_peak_hours` for the recurring weekdays, the holidays can be changed through the webfront